fardinshaikh21/SCT_DS_1/README.md

-# 🚢 Titanic Dataset - Exploratory Data Analysis (EDA)
+# 📊 Task 1 - Exploratory Data Analysis (EDA) on Population Data

-This project performs a detailed Exploratory Data Analysis (EDA) on a Titanic dataset or similar population-based dataset.
-The primary goal is to understand the structure and distribution of demographic features such as **age**, **gender**, and **survival rate** (if applicable) using Python data visualization libraries.
+This project focuses on performing exploratory data analysis (EDA) using Python on a population dataset, possibly similar to the Titanic dataset structure.
+It includes insightful visualizations like bar charts and histograms to understand the **distribution of age groups** and **gender** in the dataset.

 ---

-## 📁 Project Structure

-- `Task1.ipynb` – Jupyter notebook containing all data analysis, visualization code, and commentary.
-- `standard_populations_19_age_groups.csv` – Dataset used (should be placed in the same directory).
+## 🎯 Objective

+The objective of this project is to:
+- Understand the distribution of demographic features
+- Identify patterns in age and gender
+- Prepare the dataset for future predictive modeling or statistical analysis

 ---

-## 📊 Visualizations Overview

-The notebook uses a combination of **bar charts** and **histograms** to visualize:

-- ✅ **Gender Distribution** – Understand male-to-female ratio
-- ✅ **Age Distribution** – Frequency of passengers across age groups
-- ✅ **Other Categorical Variables** – If included, such as survival status or class
+## 📂 Files

+- `Task1 (1).ipynb` — Jupyter notebook that performs the analysis
+- `standard_populations_19_age_groups.csv` — Dataset used for the visualizations

 ---

-## 📌 Features of This Notebook

-- Data import and overview using `pandas`
+## 🧾 Dataset Description

+The dataset includes standardized population figures grouped by age.
+It typically contains the following columns:

+- `Age_Group`: Age range of individuals (e.g., 0–4, 5–9, ..., 85+)
-- Handling missing values (if applicable)
+- `Gender`: Male or Female (if available)
-- Descriptive statistics summary
-- Clean visual plots using `matplotlib` and `seaborn`
-- Insightful commentary alongside each visualization
+- `Population`: Count of individuals in each group

 ---

+## 📊 Visualizations & EDA Tasks

+The following analyses are performed in the notebook:

+- ✅ **Bar Chart** showing the distribution of population across gender
+- ✅ **Histogram** for understanding the distribution of age groups
+- ✅ Checking for missing data and data types
+- ✅ Shape and sample preview of the dataset using `head()`, `shape`, and `info()`
+- ✅ Additional categorical analysis using Seaborn's `countplot` or `barplot`

+---

-## 🛠 Technologies & Libraries Used
+## 📦 Libraries Used

-- Python 3.x
-- pandas
-- matplotlib
-- seaborn
-- Jupyter Notebook

-To install required packages:
+- `pandas` – for data manipulation
+- `matplotlib.pyplot` – for visual plotting
+- `seaborn` – for aesthetic statistical plots

+### Installation:

 ```bash
 pip install pandas